 Instead of having Fe+ iron in the middle like haemoglobin does (so that it can carry your oxygen) there is magnesium.
 Magnesium is great in it’s own right, HOWEVER, it cannot hold oxygen – a critical point.

 So despite all the claims you might be hit with, chlorophyll is not haemoglobin.
-It therefore cannot provide humans with any “greater energy”, “cleansing”, “super-food” powers which some marketers claim it to do.
+Therefore, it cannot provide humans with any “greater energy”, “cleansing”, or “super-food” powers which some marketers claim it to do.